creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-07-AttentionRollout.md

 cite:
     authors: "Samira Abnar, Willem Zuidema"
     title:   "Quantifying Attention Flow in Transformers"
-    venue:   ""
+    venue:   "Annual Meeting of the Association for Computational Linguistics (ACL) 2020"
 pdf: "https://aclanthology.org/2020.acl-main.385.pdf"
 ---

 # Introduction

 This paper presents two methods, Attention Rollout and Attention Flow, that allow to vizualise the attention to the input tokens.
-It was designed for the [original NLP transformer](https://arxiv.org/abs/1706.03762) but the authors of the [Vision Transformer](https://creatis-myriad.github.io/tutorials/2022-06-20-tutorial_transformer.html) showed that Attention Rollout still works with images.
+It was designed for the original NLP transformer[^1]  but the authors of the Vision Transformer[^2] showed that Attention Rollout still works with images.

 ![](/collections/images/att_rollout/example.jpg)